microsoft/vscode-wiki/How-to-Contribute.md

 ## Development Workflow

 ### Incremental Build
-From a terminal, where you have cloned the `vscode` repository, run the following command to run the TypeScript incremental builder:
+From a terminal, where you have cloned the `vscode` repository, execute the following command to run the TypeScript incremental builder:

 ``` bash
 gulp watch